-Find some smaller brands that are local to your area.
-Let them know how much you love their product and why.
-Remove any risk by telling them how your following has grown, how you plan on showing their product and ask them what hashtags they’d like you to use.
+Find some smaller brands that are local to your area, like a dog bakery or the store where you bought your dog his Christmas sweater.
+Let them know how much you love their products and why.
+Tell them how your following has grown, how you plan on promoting their product, and ask them what hashtags they’d like you to use.

 Benefits of starting a pet blog:

 - Having a blog can help your dog get more exposure in addition to social media.

 - You can sell advertising on your blog.

 - You can place affiliate links on your blog and earn commissions on sales you refer.

 First, decide what kind of blog you want to create.
 Is it a fun, lighthearted blog about the adventures you and your dog take?
 Or do you want to provide advice and training tips?
 Your blog could also be a place to chronicle your dog’s life, including regular everyday moments or fun adventures.